Dreams of a letter: the envelope in which your life hands you what it cannot bring itself to say aloud

 Astrological note: The dream of an unreadable letter often arrives during transits of Neptune through the 3rd house, during its aspects to Mercury, and during periods of retrograde Mercury in your personal houses.
 Pisces, Geminis, and Virgos recognize this dream especially precisely.
 If Neptune is now touching your Mercury — the Explorer meets a meaning that is more complex than legibility, and the dream conveys this through a page whose main line is yet to be read.

-You find a letter you long forgot.
+You find a letter you long ago forgot.
 Among old things, in a box, between the pages of a book, in the wardrobe.
 You open it — and recognize your handwriting, someone’s familiar handwriting, an old date.
-In the body — a quiet surprise and a soft sadness: I forgot this even existed, and it has lain here all this time.
+A quiet surprise and a soft sadness live in the body: I forgot this even existed, and it has lain here all this time.

-Your Inner Sage speaks here — the part that carefully keeps everything you once wrote or received, even if your mind forgot.
+Out of this archive returns your Inner Sage — the part that carefully keeps everything you once wrote or received, even when your mind has forgotten.
 The dream comes when you approach a moment where it is useful to return to your story: to your own promises, to an old conversation with someone important, to words once said to you.
-The Sage shows: you have an archive; it can be a support in today’s choice.
+The Sage shows you that you have an archive, and it can hold you up in today’s choice.

-If the letter is in your handwriting — your voice of that time was in it, and it is worth recalling what you wanted then, and what of it lives in you now.
-If in someone else’s — some long-ago care or words you did not finish reading then are coming back to you, and it is worth seeing what now resonates in them.
-If the paper has yellowed deeply — the theme is old, and it is worth approaching it with respect for time, not with a complaint to your past self.
+If the letter is in your handwriting, your voice from that time was in it, and it is worth recalling what you wanted then, and what of it lives in you now.
+If in someone else’s, some long-ago care or words you did not finish reading then are coming back to you, and it is worth seeing what now resonates in them.
+If the paper has yellowed deeply, the theme is old, and it is worth approaching it with respect for time rather than with a complaint to your past self.
 The same forgotten thing returning unannounced, in a screen instead of a drawer, is accidentally finding something in the computer.

 Ask yourself: “Which ‘old letter’ of my life is now coming out of the archive on its own — and what of what is said in it deserves to be heard anew today?”